seanivore/freelance-payments/assets/docs/planning-resources/adding-removing-json/NEW_JSON_CATALOG_BACK_UPDATE.md

   After any object is created, the automation needs to directly update that JSON's state_management section with the object ID's directly from the API call's confirmation response.
 While setting up / confirming / debugging this, please also make sure that we have `update_state.py` set up the same way.
 Those events just come from a different place rather than Stripe API responses.

-  After this is sorted I'm going to simply remove the JSON file from the directory and ensure that our fix, made directly before this test, is effective and the Stripe catalog object is archived.
+  Since these items need to be fixed, I went ahead and removed the JSON from the directory to test the most recent bug fix for removing orphaned catalog entries by archiving them.
+Issue log is below.

 ```plaintext
   3s